d-w-moore/zipit/README.md

 Example uses:

 ```
-   ./zipit -v large.tar                 # => creates large.tar.gz with the default parallelism
+ $ ./zipit -v large.tar    # => Creates large.tar.gz at default level of parallelism.
-                                        #    (& verbosely informs of the piece-wise gzip tasks)
+                           #    (-v verbosely informs of the piece-wise gzip tasks)

-   ./zipit -qm large.tar                # => creates large.tar.gz using all available CPU's
+ $ ./zipit -qm large.tar   # => creates large.tar.gz using all available CPU's

-   some_command | ./zipit - > out.gz    # => gzips from the stdin stream, onto stdout
+ $ some_command | ./zipit - > out.gz    # => gzips from the stdin stream, onto stdout

-   docker export cimg | \
+ $ docker export cimg | ./zipit.py \    # => export and compress the filesystem of
-     ./zipit.py -d cimg.dig - >cimg.tgz # => gzips from the stdin stream, onto stdout
+      -d cimg.dig - >cimg.tgz           #    a docker container
 ```

 ## testzip.py

-Examples use (for context, see the final `zipit.py` example above):
+Example use (for context, see the final `zipit.py` example above):

 ```
-   ./testzip.py cimg.tgz cimg.dig      # => tests the gzipped file's integrity using a digest file
+ $ ./testzip.py cimg.tgz cimg.dig      # => tests the gzipped file's integrity using a digest file
                                        #    (returns 0 if the integrity is good)
 ```